iamdefender/sorokin/README.md

 - **sonnet.py** (~599 lines): The *ASS* (Autopsy Sonnet Symphony)— asynchronously takes **sorokin.py**'s dissection output and writes a 14-line Shakespearean sonnet (ABABCDCDEFEFGG rhyme scheme) using only output data and the memory's accumulated vocabulary.
 No internet.
 No embeddings.
 Just pure structural psychosis in iambic pentameter.
 - **vova.py** (~397 lines): The *VOVA* (README resonance meta-layer)— implements SSKA (Suppertime Subjectivity Kernel Autonomous) to warp text through README's resonance field using accumulated bigram centers.
 Meta-cannibalism: the system eats its own documentation.

-Named after Vladimir Sorokin, the Russian writer known for his transgressive and experimental style, sorokin embodies the same spirit of literary dissection and reconstruction.
+Named after Vladimir Sorokin, the Russian writer known for his transgressive and experimental style, `sorokin`embodies the same spirit of literary dissection and reconstruction.
 It's not here to help you.
 It's here to show you what your words *could have been*, to reassemble them, and to declare the output canonical.

 ### Exhibit: Maximum Autopsy Tree

 Because `sorokin` builds trees vertically like a linguo-necromancer performing open-heart surgery on reality itself, here's a full corpse-map from the morgue.
-Feed Sorokin **"destroy the sentence"** (warped through VOVA's README resonance field into "Sentence phrase tries transgressive and Love the reassembled text for his own documentation...") and witness the meta-cannibalism:
+Feed `sorokin` **"destroy the sentence"** (warped through VOVA's README resonance field into "Sentence phrase tries transgressive and Love the reassembled text for his own documentation...") and witness the meta-cannibalism:

 ```
 Sentence phrase tries transgressive and Love the reassembled text for his own documentation and a li